-- 2.1) Use adult male Wistar rats (350 ± 25 g; 6-8 weeks of age).
-Other strains and ages of rats can be substituted. - 2.2) Anesthetize the rat via an intramuscular injection of ketamine (80 mg/kg body weight) and xylazine (8 mg/kg body weight).
-Confirm the rat is under anesthesia by pinching between the toes to check for a reflex response; there should be none. - 2.3) Shave the abdominal region and remove remaining hair using hair removal cream.
-Wipe abdominal skin twice with 70% isopropyl alcohol followed by povidone-iodine and transfer animal to the sterile surgical setup and place atop the plexiglass platform. - 2.4) Using a scalpel blade, make a 0.75 in -1.25 in incision in the gut starting 1 in below the sternum.
-Be careful not to puncture the bowel or mesentery (1 layer of skin, 1 layer of connective tissue, and 1 layer of muscle). - 2.5) Place a drape with a pre-cut hole over the incision and place a sterile surgical stage atop the drape.
+- 1. Use adult male Wistar rats (350 ± 25 g; 6 8 weeks of age).
+Other strains and ages of rats can be substituted. - Anesthetize the rat via an intramuscular injection of ketamine (80 mg/kg body weight) and xylazine (8 mg/kg body weight).
+Confirm the rat is under anesthesia by pinching between the toes to check for a reflex response; there should be none.
+Pre-emptive analgesia for this terminal procedure is not necessary. - 3.
+Shave the abdominal region and remove remaining hair using hair removal cream.
+Wipe abdominal skin twice with 70% isopropyl alcohol followed by povidone-iodine.
+For the wipes the surgeon should start at the center of the surgical site and move to the outside of the prepared area in a circular manner as to not overlap areas that have been previously scrubbed with the same piece of sterile gauze or sterile cotton swab.
+Then transfer animal to the sterile surgical setup and place atop the plexiglass platform. - 4.
+Using a scalpel blade, make a 0.75 in 1.25 in incision in the gut starting 1 in below the sternum.
+Be careful not to puncture the bowel or mesentery (1 layer of skin, 1 layer of connective tissue, and 1 layer of muscle). - 5.
+Place a drape with a pre-cut hole over the incision and place a sterile surgical stage atop the drape.
 Ensure the opening aligns with the incision.
-Use sterile cotton-tipped applicators to locate and pull out the ileum through the surgical stage opening. - 2.5) Pull 6-8 mesenteric windows through the stage using cotton-tipped applicators, and be careful not to touch the windows (Figure 1).
-Tissues are typically harvested from the ileum region of the small intestine starting near

-- the cecum.
-Keep exposed tissues moist with warmed sterile saline as needed using a sterile syringe to drip the solution. - 2.6) Euthanize the rat via intracardiac injection of pentobarbital sodium (0.2 mL per rat).
-Before removing mesenteric windows, ensure the rat is euthanized by palpating the heart; there should be no pulse. - 2.7) Remove desired mesentery tissues by using tweezers to grab the fat pad and fine scissors to cut the window.
-Leave a border of fat (0.2 mm) around the window.
-Wash tissues once in warmed sterile PBS and once in media. - 2.8) Return exteriorized ileum to the abdominal cavity and dispose of animal according to institutional guidelines.
+Use sterile cotton-tipped applicators to locate and pull out the ileum through the surgical stage opening. - 6.
+Pull 6 8 mesenteric windows through the stage using cotton-tipped applicators, and be careful not to touch the windows (Figure 1).
+Tissues are typically harvested from the ileum region of the small intestine starting near the cecum.
+Keep exposed tissues moist with warmed sterile saline as needed using a sterile syringe to drip the solution. - Euthanize the rat via intracardiac injection of pentobarbital sodium (0.2 mL per rat).
+Before removing mesenteric windows, ensure the rat is euthanized by palpating the heart; there should be no pulse. - 8.
+Remove desired mesentery tissues by using tweezers to grab the fat pad and fine scissors to cut the window.
+Leave a border of fat (2 mm) around the window.
+Wash tissues once in warmed sterile PBS and once in media. - 9.
+Return exteriorized ileum to the abdominal cavity and dispose of animal according to institutional guidelines.